harshalchaudhari35/deploydatascience/content/posts/data-integration-solution.md

 type: posts
 draft: False
 tags: [Data, Integration, Opensource]
+description: The first step before you can apply data science to a problem, consists of loading customer data into your system.
 ---
 ## Customer Data Integration

-The first step even before you can begin to apply data science to a problem consists of loading customer data into your system.
+The first step even before you can begin to apply data science to a problem, consists of loading customer data into your system.
 Although, trivial when you are doing a one off batch load/read from files or databases.
 It can quickly become a non-trivial task when data updates often, leading to many data refreshes.